Abhilash-Ponnachan/JSModules/modularity.md

 5) **Browserify**
     Given that today performance is generally better in browsers with fewer assets to download (over HTTP/1.1), and the fact that AMD syntax is percieved as more verbose, a preferred appraoch is to use the CommonJS format and bundle the code together.
-    'Browserify' is a commnd line tool that achieves this.
+    'Browserify' is a command line tool that achieves this.
 It traverses the dependency tree of our code and bundles them all into a single file.
 And we can use the CommonJS format.

     In order to use 'Browserify' we have to install it using NPM (so it requires Node.js and NPM installed first).
 So we first do that -
     ```bash